 Watching too much TV or surfing the Internet can make you lonely in the long run.
 These activities take up a lot of time and tempt you to withdraw socially.
 In addition, excessive consumption of (bad) news can be depressing.
 Go out for a drink with your colleagues after work rather than retiring to the sofa.
 Plan exciting activities for the weekend.

 As you already know, it is important that you are allowed to come clean with yourself in case of loneliness.
 Yoga and meditation are proven relaxation methods that can help you release mental tension.
 Here, too, it is important to attend an appropriate course in order to make contacts.

 Overcoming loneliness works best if you already actively counteract it in the first stage.
 In principle, however, it is never too late.
 Chronic loneliness can also be combated.
 In most cases, however, therapeutic help is recommended.
 The following five steps can help you to find your own way out of loneliness - and towards more.
 Self-love:

 Realize that temporary loneliness is a natural feeling that almost all people experience during their lives.
 You are neither guilty nor a bad person.
 Despair and self-blame will not help you overcome loneliness.
-It is much more healing to accept your current state and look for constructive solutions.
+It is much more healing to acknowledge your current state of being. accept and to look for constructive solutions.

 You long for the friendship of other people?
 Then the first step you should take is to learn to be a friend to yourself.
 An appreciative treatment of yourself provides a positive aura, which in turn attracts other people.